microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 cmake -Duse_prov_client:BOOL=ON -Duse_tpm_simulator:BOOL=OFF .
 ```

-To setup the new registration and endorsement key tool, run the following:
+Whether software or hardware, setup the new registration and endorsement key tool by running the following:

 ```PowerShell
 cd provisioning_client/tools/tpm_device_provision